cf-platform-eng/needs/README.md

 `needs check [-f <needs-file>]`

 Checks the system where this is running for the needs.
-This returns the number of unsatisfied needs, which means a return value of 0 means all needs were satisfied.
+This returns 0 if all needs were satisfied, or non-zero if at least one need was unsatisfied.

 This prints the full list of needs, with each need adding a `satisfied` field.
 The CLI flags `--satisfied` and `--unsatisfied` can be used to filter the needs for only those needs.